John M. Green

 John M. Green (born 1953) is an Australian businessman, thriller writer, and philanthropist.

-John M. Green has held various leadership roles throughout his career.
+Green has held various leadership roles throughout his career.
 He previously served as an executive director at an investment bank and was a partner in two law firms.
-Additionally, he held a director position at the publishing house UNSW Press before co-founding Pantera Press, which published his first novel Nowhere Man.
+Additionally, he held a director position at the publishing house UNSW Press before co-founding Pantera Press, which published his first novel, Nowhere Man.

-Green has also contributed written content to publications like The Australian Financial Review and The Australian.
-By July 2022, he served as deputy board chairman of global insurance firm QBE Insurance and held the position of councillor of the National Library of Australia.
+Green has also contributed to publications including The Australian Financial Review and The Australian.
+As of July 2022, he served as deputy board chairman of global insurance firm QBE Insurance and held the position of councillor of the National Library of Australia.

 Personal life

-John M. Green resides in Sydney.
-Notably, he and his wife, Jenny Green, a sculptor were jointly recognized with UNSW Alumni Achievement Awards in 2016 for their contributions to the arts and cultural sector.
+Green resides in Sydney.
+He and his wife, Jenny Green, a sculptor were jointly recognized with UNSW Alumni Achievement Awards in 2016 for their contributions to the arts and cultural sector.